alexpaul/Xib-Demo/Custom-TableViewCell-Xib.md

-# Create Custom View for UITableViewCell using a .xib file
+# Create Custom Cell for UITableViewCell using a .xib file

 ## Create an empty View